 What is Coaching

 Are you balancing the demands of work and personal life while staying focused on what truly matters?
 How does your current situation align with your life’s expectations?
 If there’s a gap, what steps are you taking to bridge it?
-Are you unintentionally prioritizing one area of your life while overlooking others?
+Are you unintentionally prioritising one area of your life while overlooking others?

 Methods of Coaching